hackshackers/hackshackers-hugo-content/blog/2012/07/hacks-hackers-chapter-caterbury-kent-uk.md

 ---
 title: Martin Belam, Nicola Hughes talk digital divides and working with developers at Hacks/Hackers Canterbury
-tags:
-- Canterbury
-categories:
-- Announcements
-- Canterbury
-- Summaries
 authors:
 - Tom Foster
 date: "2012-07-14"
 _migration:
   id: 16223
-  timestamp: 1482973854
+  timestamp: 1483471666
+groups:
+- Canterbury
+categories:
+- Announcements
 ---

 A new Hacks/Hackers Chapter was successfully launched 2nd July in Canterbury, UK: [@HacksHackersCTB][1].
 This first event gathered an impressive crowd of 40, with a good balance of both hacks and hackers engaging in discussions about data driven journalism.
 We, the organisers Tom Foster [Tom Foster][2] and [Lizzie Hodgson][3], were very encouraged by both the standard of debate and the positive feedback from attendees.
 [Sign up now][4] to be notified of future Hacks/Hackers Canterbury events.